Where to Purchase

 "Osborne has successfully combined a thorough familiarity with the text of Revelation, a detailed knowledge of recent scholarship, and a clear writing style with a vital concern for the practical needs of students, pastors, and laity alike.
 His commentary invites a broad readership and will serve as an excellent text for courses on Revelation."--David E. Aune, University of Notre Dame

 "This clearly written commentary reflects thorough engagement with the literature and careful interaction with the text.
-I find Osborne's judgments sound and well-supported.
-This work is an excellent resource for both scholars and students and will undoubtedly takes its place among the standard academic commentaries on Revelation."--Craig Keener, professor of New Testament, Eastern Seminary
+I find Osborne's judgments sound and well supported.
+This work is an excellent resource for both scholars and students and will undoubtedly take its place among the standard academic commentaries on Revelation."--Craig Keener, Asbury Theological Seminary

 Praise for the series: